nmhaga/Flare-Tracker/Documentation/Spec.md

 Overview
 ---------
-For the new display, the program will pull data from online resources.
-When a flare occurs, an X-ray plot from the GOES with Active Region numbers to see which Active region the flare has come from.
+The Flare-Tracker program will pull data from online resources.
+Organise and store data into a database.
+Pull data from the database and plot X-ray flux with annotations of Active Region numbers.
+The plot will be displayed on one of the screens in the Space Weather Centre.

 Technical Design
 ----------------
 Matplotlib will be used to plot the x-ray which is going to be used in Python script.
 The data will be pulled from online sources, insert it into a database.
 Every five minutes a graph will be plotted annotating the areas with the flare i.e from C to X or higher level Class.
-A for loop will be implemented to determine where it falls under background class or flare class
+A for loop will be implemented to determine whether it falls under background class or flare class.
+In a case where there is no active region, we assume it is an unnamed region and just the derived position is available.

 ###Program Flow Chart